VincenElT/VOrskkin-Project/README.md

-Site for Vorskin Beauty
+# Prototype for Vorskins

-This is a straightforward prototype website for Vorskin Beauty that was made with JavaScript, CSS, and plain HTML.
+This is a straightforward prototype website for Vorskins that was made with JavaScript, CSS, and plain HTML.
 The website offers details about the brand and displays a variety of cosmetics.

 Technologies Used
 HTML: The format and information on web pages.